 Gina Castrorao, Realtor, Triplemint

-Handwritten notes are a way of continued communication targeted to people in your network who are going through life changes: relationship status changes, children, promotions, career changes, relocation and so on.
+Handwritten notes are a way of continued communication targeted to people in your network who are going through life changes: relationship status changes, children, promotions, career changes, relocation, and so on.
 These are all reasons to change your living situation and easy to find out about.
 In the handwritten notes, I often ask people to get a cup of coffee or chat on the phone because I want to catch up and chat about their life, but it is also an avenue to mention real estate and generate leads.

 They can be people you haven’t talked to in years and want to meet for a friendly catch-up session.
 For example, I sent a handwritten note to a woman that I went to high school with because I saw she got a promotion.
 We ended up meeting for coffee and chatting about life for an hour, which resulted in a later conversation about her looking to buy an apartment in the near future.

-19. Maximize Your Realtor Web Content
+19. Create Evergreen Web Content

-Mary Clare Bland, Blog Editor in Chief, Moving2Madrid
+Mary Clare Bland, Blog Editor-in-Chief, Moving2Madrid

 We get most of our leads from our website.
 The past year we have been generating long-form evergreen articles — 1,200-plus words — mixed with shorter term “news” articles.
 All of the long-form evergreen content is heavily researched and updated when appropriate.

-Hosting a real estate blog is a great way to drive traffic to your website via SEO and earn loyal followers by providing valuable content.
+Hosting a real estate blog is a great way to drive traffic to your website via search and earn loyal followers by providing valuable content.
 If you want to leverage your blog to capture more real estate leads, check out Honey Bar Media’s real estate blog ideas.
 In general, blog content should be evergreen, helpful, high quality and at least 1,000 words in length.
 Plus, you should post content on your site at least once a week.

 23. Optimize Organic Google Searches